 Students are allowed seven absences per semester.
 Absences will be kept on a per class hourly basis.
 The student must be in attendance for 30 minutes of the class in order to be considered present.
-Every third tardy to a class will count as one absence in that class.
 After the fifth absence for a semester, the student's parents will be contacted.
-After the seventh absence for a semester, Law Enforcement and/or the Juvenile Office will be contacted.
+On the eighth absence for a semester, Law Enforcement and/or the Juvenile Office will be contacted.

 If a student's attendance falls below 90% they will be ineligible to participate in any extracurricular event until their attendance rises to a level that is at, or above, 90%.
-This includes, but is not limited to, athletics, cheerleading, FBLA, FCCLA, FFA, field trips, prom, trap shooting, etc. This does not, however, include activities that are required for a grade in class; i.e. marching band, concert band, choir performances, etc.
+This includes, but is not limited to, athletics, cheerleading, FBLA, FCCLA, FFA, field trips, prom, trap shooting, etc. This does not, however, include activities that are required for a grade in class; i.e. marching band, concert band, choir performances, etc. The principal can waive the 90% attendance requirement in extenuating circumstances where appropriate documentation was provided to the school.